The future of aerospace antennas delivered

 Antennas and antenna clusters

-3D-printing provides an ideal solution for monolithic horns.
-Monolithic antenna clusters can contain from 10’s to 500’s elements, depending on the application.
-They allow to reduce assembly time by reducing the number elements to be mounted, for instance in active antenna arrays or antenna farms.
-Considering clusters at an early stage allows to improve mechanical performance and weight of the RF system.
+3D printing provides an ideal solution for monolithic horns.
+Monolithic antenna clusters can contain hundreds of elements, depending on the application.
+Reducing the number of elements to be mounted allows for the reduced assembly of systems such as active antenna arrays or antenna farms.
+Considering clusters at an early stage allows for the improvement of mechanical performances and weight of the RF system.
 The production lead-time is much faster than if standalone elements were considered.

 - X-band example (4 elements 2x2):